frontendpatterns/frontendpatterns.dev/src/content/patterns/tree-shaking.md

 ## Solution

-Apply the Tree Shaking pattern by eliminating unused code from bundles during the build process, and reinforce it with concise examples or tests.
+Eliminate unused code from bundles during the build process.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.